I did not remember getting to

 Perhaps I entered into a catatonic

-darkness.
-Perhaps I was in a tomb and fellow ghosts were trying to have a conversation
+darkness when I came to.
+Perhaps I was in a tomb, and fellow ghosts were trying to have a conversation

-with me to kill time but I was not understanding their ghost-speak.
+with me to kill time, but I did not understand their ghost-speak.

 However, my eyes managed to

-slit open to a wide panoply of stars and luminous darkness and a familiar
+slit open to a vast panoply of stars and luminous darkness and a familiar

 stench.
-The eyes wandered in the darkness and explored the night sky.
+The eyes wandered in the dark and explored the night sky.
 I prayed

 to the stars to illuminate the way for somebody to the woods to find me just in